siobhanlgorman/favoureats/README.md

 ![Data Models](documentation/screenshots/data-models.png)

 The pdf of these models' tables can be seen [here](https://github.com/siobhanlgorman/favoureats/blob/main/documentation/data_models.pdf)

 ### Surface

 ## Design

-My style is to keep everything minimalist and uncluttered, fresh and clean looking.
+The design style of the website is minimalist, fresh and clean looking.

 ### Colours

-The colours are chosen to convey nature, fresh clean and nutritious like a clean kitchen and fresh natural food.
-Colours used are: white, green, grey, charcoal font? black?
+The colours are chosen to convey nature, fresh clean and nutritious.
+Colours are kept very minimal and limited to: white, green, grey, charcoal font? black?

 ### Typography

-Fonts: Poppins for the text and Roboto for the headings
+The fonts selected were: Poppins for the text and Roboto for the headings.
+These were selected for their simple and elegant style.

 ### Images

 The hero image was chosen as the food is primarily vegetarian.
-The image is simple and elegant.
+The image is simple and elegant and evokes natural, vegetarian cuisine.
 Images were selected for the recipes which made the food look appetising.

 # Technologies Used
 ## Languages